 Hyacinth Macaw Distribution, Habitat, and Ecology

 Most unfortunately, the awesome bird appropriately known as the Hyacinth Macaw only inhabits a small section of the world.
-Evidence indicates, though, that the beautiful bird once inhabited a significantly greater portion of its part of the globe.
+Evidence indicates, though, that the beautiful bird once inhabited a significantly greater portion of its part of the world.

 Currently, the vulnerable bird only appears in certain areas of the continent of South America.
 More precisely, known populations of the animal appear in the countries of Brazil, Paraguay, and Bolivia.
 But unfortunately, even there it mainly lives in scattered pockets.